smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/GetInteriorVehicleData.md

 * transfer GetInteriorVehicleData(module_1, subscribe=false) response received from HMI to RC app

 _Note:_ SDL does not send GetInteriorVD(module_1, subscribe=false) by app unregistration in case there are some more apps still subscribed to module_1.

+11.
+In case
+- mobile app sends GetInteriorVehicleData (subscribe=true) request and
+- SDL receives GetInteriorVehicleData response with `gpsData` structure with any parameters except `longitudeDegrees`, `latitudeDegrees`, `altitude`

+SDL must
+* cut off all odd parameters
+* send GetInteriorVehicleData(`longitudeDegrees`, `latitudeDegrees`, `altitude`) response to mobile app

+12.
+In case
+- mobile app sends GetInteriorVehicleData (subscribe=true) request and
+- SDL receives GetInteriorVehicleData response with `shifted` param in `stationLocation` structure of `moduleData` param from HMI

+SDL must
+* cut off all parameters except for `longitudeDegrees`, `latitudeDegrees`, `altitude` from `stationLocation` structure and
+* send GetInteriorVehicleData response without `shifted` parameter to mobile app

 ## Functional Requirements
 #### Limitation for GetInteriorVehicleDataRequest